43-45 Queen Street,

 As audiences dwindled Rank debated which of their three cinemas to close, and eventually selected the Gaumont, closing on 30th December 1961.
 Live shows which had been ideally suited to the Gaumont’s large stage and backstage facilities were relocated to the Capitol Cinema where there were some stage facilities but larger seating capacity.

 After demolition in 1962, a new building for the now-defunct C&A clothing business was built with a large ballroom in the basement initially bearing the "Top Rank" name.
-This has now been demolished and replaced by a new buiding for the clothing chain Primark, which by 2014 had become a Matalan store.
+This has now been demolished and replaced by a new building for the clothing chain Primark, which by 2014 had become a Matalan store.

 Just login to your account and subscribe to this theater